Processing...

 Topical Drift measures that disagreement in embedding space (grounded with GSC intent signals), then turns it into an action plan: which pages are outliers, which clusters overlap, and which internal links are contradicting your site's "meaning."

-Output: drift zones, semantic neighbors, link-context mismatches, and a prioritized checklist you can fix — then rescan to confirm improvement.
+Output: drift zones, semantic neighbors, link-context mismatches, and a prioritized checklist you can fix — then recrawl to confirm improvement.

 I'll walk you through your report

-If you run a scan and want help interpreting the clusters, outliers, and mismatches, I’m happy to review it with you.
-We’ll identify the 3–5 fixes most likely to improve focus, then you can rescan to verify progress.
+If you run a crawl and want help interpreting the clusters, outliers, and mismatches, I'm happy to review it with you.
+We'll identify the 3–5 fixes most likely to improve focus, then you can recrawl to verify progress.
+If you want a done-for-you remediation blueprint (prioritization + sequencing + 30/60/90 plan), request a Topical Drift Audit.

 No pressure — even a quick question is fine.
 I'm building this in public and feedback shapes the roadmap.